Lifeni/i-show-you/README.md

 Before performing the following steps, please make sure that the newer Docker and Docker Compose are installed on the machine.
 Currently the image only supports the amd64 version of Linux.
 The main program running occupies less than 100 MB of memory, and the database occupancy is related to the amount of data, so please reserve at least 200 MB of memory for the entire application.

 1. Download the [docker-compose.yml](https://github.com/Lifeni/i-show-you/blob/master/build/docker-compose.yml) file in the repo to your own machine.
-Good to create a separate `folder`.
+It is best to create a separate `folder` and put the files in it.

    <details>
      <summary>docker-compose.yml</summary>